Chinese real estate crisis (2020–present): Evergrande wealth management products

 The Financial Times reported that "Evergrande used retail financial investments to plug funding gaps".
 The company raised billions of dollars through wealth management products and used the money to plug holes in its own funding and to repay other wealth product investors.
 The products sold were highly risky, with an anonymous executive suggesting they were "too risky for retail investors and should not have been offered to them".
 They were marketed widely.
 Evergrande managers, for instance, pressured subordinates to purchase products advertised at over 10% annual return.
-Total WMP liabilities stood at 40 billion RMB in September 2021.
+Total wealth management product liabilities stood at 40 billion RMB in September 2021.

 Referred to as a type of supply chain finance, investors would invest money in shell companies they falsely believed existed to supplement working capital.
 As sales of the products fell, their business model became unsustainable.
 An Evergrande executive was quoted in 2021 as saying "Many people ... might be arrested for financial fraud if investors don't get paid off.
 Our products were not for everyone.
 But our grassroots salespeople didn't consider this when making their sales pitches and they targeted everyone in order to meet their own sales targets."
 Other Chinese companies that sold wealth management products included Baoneng, Country Garden, Sunac, and Kaisa.